-For analog signal measurement, a 12-bit A/D converters (ADC0) with 10 multiplexed input channels and a sample and hold circuit have been integrated on-chip.
+For analog signal measurement, up to two 10-bit A/D converters (ADC0, ADC1) with 7 + 2 multiplexed input channels and a sample and hold circuit have been integrated onchip.
+2 inputs can be converted by both A/D converters.
 Conversions use the successive approximation method.
 The sample time (to charge the capacitors) and the conversion time are programmable so that they can be adjusted to the external circuit.
-The A/D converters can also operate in 8-bit and 10-bit conversion mode, further reducing the conversion time.
+The A/D converters can also operate in 8-bit conversion mode, further reducing the conversion time.

 Several independent conversion result registers, selectable interrupt requests, and highly flexible conversion sequences provide a high degree of programmability to meet the application requirements.
+Both modules can be synchronized to allow parallel sampling of two input channels.